 These separate parent financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.113.
 The financial statements have been prepared under the historical cost convention.
 The accounting policies applied to the Group accounts have also been applied to the parent company, Petrolia SE.
-Investments in subsidiaries are carried at cost in these parent accounts less impairment.
-The notes to the consolidated accounts provide additional information to the parent company's accounts which is not presented here separately.
+Investments in subsidiaries are carried at cost in these separate accounts less impairment.
+The notes to the consolidated accounts provide additional information to the separate accounts which is not presented here separately.

-During the period from 9 August 2011 (date of incorporation) to 31 December 2011 the Company had no activities and as at 31 December 2011, the Company had only issued share capital of USD35,000.
+During the period from 9 August 2011 (date of incorporation) to 31 December 2011 the Company had no activities and as at 31 December 2011, the Company had only issued share capital of USD 35,000.

-The amounts shown in the statement of comprehensive income comprise the results of Petrolia SE for the year and the results of the Company's branch in Norway from the date of Merger (26 October 2012) to 31 December 2012.
+The amounts shown in the statement of comprehensive income comprise the results of Petrolia SE for the year and the results of the Company's branch in Norway.
+For 2012 the amounts shown in the statement of comprehensive income comprise the results of Petrolia SE for the year and the results of the Company's branch in Norway from the date of Merger (26 October 2012) to 31 December 2012.